 Admission to Western Washington University is selective.
+To qualify for admission consideration, freshman applicants must meet the State of Washington’s minimum college admission standards which include a cumulative GPA of 2.00 and completion of courses that meet the College Academic Distribution Requirements (CADRs).
 Meeting minimum requirements does not guarantee admission, as the number of qualified applicants exceeds the number of available enrollment spaces.

 Applicants are encouraged to pursue academic coursework and advanced study beyond the minimum course requirements.
 Advanced Placement (AP), International Baccalaureate (IB), Cambridge International, Running Start or other College-in-the-High-School, Honors courses, and even a full load of standard academic courses can provide an excellent foundation for a successful college experience.

 Minimum high school course recommendations

 Four units of English, including 3 units of college prep composition and/or literature

 Three units of mathematics beyond pre-algebra, including completion of algebra II

 Two units of science, with one year of algebra-based chemistry or physics; one year must include a lab